Our San Francisco Office

 Why Should I File a Lemon Law Claim?

-Why does anyone need a San Francisco lemon law attorney?
-Well, it is theoretically possible to win a lemon law case in California without a lawyer.
+Few people enjoy being involved in a legal dispute.
 But when it comes to persuading a multibillion-dollar car company to do the right thing, the threat of a lawsuit may be what it takes.
 Fortunately, Neale & Fhima’s lemon law clients rarely step foot inside a courthouse.
 In fact, if you prefer, we may be able to consult with you entirely by telephone and email.
+For a free initial consultation about your case, contact a San Francisco lemon law attorney at (949) 661-1007.

 Here are some additional reasons why Bay Area residents with a valid lemon law claim should assert their rights: